 Why an enterprise application architecture strategy is still needed

-This article is part of the November 2010 Volume 5 issue of How to get the most out of an IT automation strategy
+This article is part of the CIO Decisions issue of November 2010 Volume 5

 Business process transformation succeeds best in IT organizations emphasizing collaboration and real-time analysis.
 Learn how IT can bring transformation to the lines of business.